piaodazhu/dyco-coroutine/README.md

 ![DYCOARCH](./img/arch.png)

 There are still some future works:
-1. Testbench.
-2. Better cross-platform support.
+1. Better cross-platform support.
 Currently the cross-platform design is derive from `jamwt/libtask`.
 But only Linux OS is supported.
 Future work can be referred to `heiher/hev-task-system` and `tboox/tbox`.
-3. Discover more feature requests and bugs by getting more people to use them.
+2. Discover more feature requests and bugs by getting more people to use them.
-4. Performance optimization.
+3. Performance optimization.
 Using ucontext predestines the framework to not be the best at switching performance.
 But there is still room for optimization.
-5. Simpler build solution.
+4. Simpler build solution.
 Don't make things more complicated.

 You can give me a 🌟, or recommend it to others if you found dyco-coroutine helpful.
 And feel free to open issues or pull requests to make this project better. 🌈